-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /i/ in “The time also has terrorist’s defiance” and the sound of /o/ in “Deposer is the violent drought, no doubts.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line.
+For example, the sound of /ee/ in “Where should I go and seek peaceful shelter?”.

-- Alliteration: Alliteration means the use of successive consonant sounds in the initials of the successive words such as /d/ in “drought, no doubts.”
+- Alliteration: Alliteration means the use of successive consonant sounds in the initials of the successive words.
+For example, /d/ in “drought, no doubts.”

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ in “That has emptied the grain-store of the house” and the sound of /r/ in “The air is hot and cruel dictator.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line.
+For example, the sound of /t/ in “That has emptied the grain-store of the house” and the sound of /r/ in “The air is hot and cruel dictator.”

-- Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+- Enjambment: It is defined as a thought in verse that does not come to an end at a line break.
+Instead, it rolls over to the next line.
+For example,